Iwumezie-pamela/Netflix-clone/README.md

 # Netflix-clone
-Netflix clone created with tailwind css and react js.i. added scroll functionality in order to access the items on desktop
+Netflix clone created with tailwind css and react js.i. added scroll functionality in order to access the items on desktop.
+I made use of firebase for users authentication